maximbilan/Quizlet-iOS/README.md

 }
 </pre>

-And after that user should be authorized.
+For any Quizlet's requests the user should be authorized.
 Use the following method:
 <pre>
 [[Quizlet sharedQuizlet] authorize:^(void) {
     NSLog(@"User was authorized");